-The Corporation's Board of Directors' current target level for Extension total equity (Retained Earnings and Extension's portion of AOCI) is \$72.0 million (2014 - \$72.0 million) based on the 2014 Extension Minimum Capital Test (MCT) report.
+The Corporation's Board of Directors' current target level for Extension total equity (Retained Earnings and Extension's portion of AOCI) is \$71.0 million (February 28, 2015 - \$72.0 million) based on the 2015 Extension Minimum Capital Test (MCT) report.
 Based on this target the Corporation's Chief Actuary has concluded that the future financial condition of this line of business is satisfactory.
+The Corporation is in compliance with this target.

-The Corporation's Board of Directors' current target level of \$45.0 million (2014 - \$42.0 million) for SRE total equity (Retained Earnings and SRE's portion of AOCI) is based on the 2014 SRE MCT report.
+The Corporation's Board of Directors' current target level of \$50.0 million (February 28, 2015 - \$45.0 million) for SRE total equity (Retained Earnings and SRE's portion of AOCI) is based on the 2015 SRE MCT report.
 The Corporation's Chief Actuary has concluded that, based on this target, the future financial condition of this line of business is satisfactory.
+The Corporation is in compliance with this target.